Keerthi-k6/newsToday/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgments
+News API - API used to fetch news data.

 This project was inspired by the need for a simple and easy-to-use news application.